dataobservatory-eu/judaica.listen-local.net/content/genre/litvak/index.md

 # Abstract and optional shortened version.
 abstract: 'We define Litvak music as the traditional folk music of Litvaks, or Jews with roots in the territory of the former Grand Duchy of Lithuania.'

-abstract_short: 'We define Litvak music as the traditional folk music of Litvaks, or Jews with roots in the territory of the former Grand Duchy of Lithuania '
+abstract_short: 'The traditional folk music of Litvaks in the territory of the former Grand Duchy of Lithuania.'

 # Is this a selected publication? (true/false)
 featured: true